7 Steps Involved in Effective Delegation [Explained]

 Effective Delegation - Provide Feedback

-Feedback wraps up what effective delegation involves.
-Keep employees posted on how their project is doing and whether they achieved their aims.
+Feedback summarizes the essence of effective delegation.
+Keep employees posted on how their project is going and whether they have achieved their aims.

 Consider creating a system for regular check-ins.
 Specify how and when you want updates on the progress of delegated tasks.
 This ensures you stay informed and can provide timely feedback for your employees.